MatthewECreighton/Updates/random-drop-update.md

 ### 2021.05.16 ###

-- Updated to Tag Manager
+- Update to Tag Manager
-- Added router and switch for multiple-page support
+- Add router and switch for multiple-page support
 - Add updates page at /updates

 ### 2021.05.15 ###